EbonyGunwhy/dummy/README.md

 # dummyproject

-This is a dummy project for praticing builds.
+This is a dummy project for practicing builds.